Click on the images help you identify a rock elm.

 Range

-Commonly found on bottomlands in the eastern and south-central parts of the state, especially in the Minnesota River Valley, and continues as far northward as Clearwater County.
-Moderately shade tolerant, fast growing.
+Commonly found on bottomlands in the eastern and south-central parts of the state, especially in the Minnesota River Valley, extending as far north as Clearwater County.
+The species is moderately shade tolerant and fast growing.

 Wood uses

-Extremely hard and tough, difficult to split, only moderately resistant to decay; sapwood is nearly white in mature trees; used for parts of heavy agricultural implements, vehicles, handles, and boats.
+The wood is extremely hard and tough, difficult to split, and only moderately resistant to decay.
+Sapwood is nearly white in mature trees.
+The wood is used for parts of heavy agricultural implements, vehicles, handles, and boats.